President Jacob Zuma

 He loves sports especially soccer and rugby and was a keen soccer player in his youth.
 He dabbled in ballroom dancing on Robben Island.
 South Africans know and love him for his prowess on the dance floor and his impeccable vocal chords.

-Zuma has received several awards, including the Nelson Mandela Award for Outstanding Leadership in Washington DC, US (1998), and honorary doctorates from University of Fort Hare, University of Zululand, Medical University of Southern Africa, University of Limpopo (2001), University of Zambia (2009), American University of Nigeria, University of Abomey-Calavi of Benin (2011),Texas Southern University (2011) and Honorary Professorship from the Peking University (PKU) of the People’s Republic of China (2012).
+Zuma has received several awards, including the Nelson Mandela Award for Outstanding Leadership in Washington DC, US (1998), and honorary doctorates from University of Fort Hare, University of Zululand, Medical University of Southern Africa, University of Limpopo (2001), University of Zambia (2009), American University of Nigeria, University of Abomey-Calavi of Benin (2011),Texas Southern University (2011), Honorary Professorship from the Peking University (PKU) of the People’s Republic of China (2012) and Honorary Doctorate of Leadership in Humanity from Limkokwing University, Malaysia (2013).

 He was elected President of the Republic of South Africa on 6 May 2009.
 He was inaugurated at the Union Buildings in Pretoria on 9 May 2009.